Checking in assistive personnel

 -

-Assistive personnel must present a valid government-issued ID that contains both a photo and a signature.
+Assistive personnel must present an unexpired, government-issued ID that has their name, photo, and signature.
 If the ID is missing a signature, they must present a secondary ID that has a photo or signature.
-For more information, see Acceptable forms of ID.
-If the name on the ID does not match the name in the case because the original assistive person had to cancel, see Substitute assistive personnel.

 -